What is EthicalGEO?

-Everyone on Earth is invited to shape the EthicalGEO dialog by submitting their ideas to www.EthicalGEO.org in the form of 3 minute videos, a blurb, and supporting PDF documents.
-These big ideas will become publicly available (after a quick moderator review designed to exclude inappropriate content from trolls) for the world to see, comment on, and to seek partnership in advancing common ideas and goals.
-But, from all of these submissions, 7 will be selected to receive a 1 year, $7,500 award, to advance their ideas as an American Geographical Society EthicalGEO Fellow.
+Everyone on Earth is invited to shape the EthicalGEO dialog by submitting their ideas in the form of a 3-minute video.
+These big ideas will become publicly available (after a quick moderator review designed to exclude inappropriate content) for the world to see, comment on, and to seek partnership in advancing common ideas and goals.
+From all of these submissions, 7 will be selected to receive a 1 year, $7,500 award, to advance their ideas as an American Geographical Society EthicalGEO Fellow.

-Citizens and residents of the United States, Canada, and Mexico who are 18 years old, or older.
+Citizens and residents of Canada, Mexico, or the United States who are 18 years of age or older.
 We hope to expand geographical eligibility in future years.

 What is an EthicalGEO Fellow?